“Buy land, they’re not making it anymore.” – Mark Twain

 What to do after buying a rental property?

 Once you have your investment property, do you know all the steps to take to maximize profitability?
 Tenant placement, vacancy, turnover, and maintenance can all become a headache.
-Hiring out property management typically consumes 18-20% of your gross income.
+Beginners in real estate investing often consider hiring out property management.
+Which typically consumes 18-20% of your gross income.

 If you are more of a do-it-yourself person, use our software to simplify all aspects of managing a rental property.
 You can advertise your rental, find tenants, and collect rent efficiently thanks to Burbz.